manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

 }
 ```

-When a user is authenticated, Springboot stores his informations in a SecurityContextHolder, and in this code we simply extract his id (see @login-sequence-html for more).
+When a user is authenticated, Springboot stores his information in a SecurityContextHolder, and in this code we simply extract his id (see @login-sequence-html for more).

 #pagebreak()